MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 ## Supported languages

-The CoE Starter Kit solutions do not offer localization and only support English.
-Be sure to include the English language pack in your environment to ensure compatibility with all apps and flows.
+To ensure compatibility with all apps and flows, include the English language pack in your environment as the CoE Starter Kit solutions do not offer localization and only support English.
 More information: [Regional and language options for your environment](/power-platform/admin/enable-languages)

 ## Coe Owned by Service Principle